Learning Management System Vs. Training Management System: What’s Right For Your Organization?

 - Delivering the course online so that participants have easy access remotely

-- Enabling communication and collaboration amongst users and instructors
+- Enabling communication and collaboration among users and instructors

 - Collecting performance metrics